Jamie Dornan: 2013–2015: Breakthrough with The Fall and Fifty Shades trilogy

-2016–present: Transition to independent film roles and Belfast
+2016–2021: Transition to independent film roles and Belfast

-Dornan was cast as Commandant Pat Quinlan in Netflix's historical war film The Siege of Jadotville in 2016.
+In 2016, Dornan starred as Commandant Pat Quinlan, who led the Irish UN force during The Siege of Jadotville, in Netflix's war film The Siege of Jadotville.
 He was sent to a boot camp in South Africa with the rest of the cast to train for the film.
-The film got released at the Galway Film Festival 2016, receiving mixed reviews.
-Writing for The Irish Times, critic Donald Clarke took note of Dornan's suave acting.
-For the film, he received his third nomination for best actor in a leading role in Irish Film and Television Award.
-In the same year, he starred as Jan Kubiš, alongside Cillian Murphy in another war film Anthropoid.
-Rupert Hawksley of The Daily Telegraph felt that he made a decent fist of portraying Kubis and said: "Nazi nail-biter Anthropoid shows Jamie Dornan has many more than 50 shades".
+The film was released at the Galway Film Festival 2016, receiving mixed reviews.
+Writing for The Irish Times, critic Donald Clarke took note of Dornan's "suave acting".
+He received a nomination for the Irish Film and Television Award for Best Actor − Film.
+His second screen appearance that year was as Jan Kubiš, alongside Cillian Murphy in another war film Anthropoid.
+Jan Kubiš was one of the Czech soldiers involved in Operation Anthropoid, the assassination of Reinhard Heydrich.
+Rupert Hawksley of The Daily Telegraph felt that he made a decent fist of portraying Kubiš and said: "Nazi nail-biter Anthropoid shows Jamie Dornan has many more than 50 shades".
 For the film, he received nominations for the British Independent Film Award and Czech Lion Award for Best Supporting Actor.
+He also appeared in a Miramax film titled The 9th Life of Louis Drax, a supernatural thriller based on a book of the same name, in 2016.